Rakesh3596/Zomato-Pizza-Sales-Analysis/README.md

 ## Projects Features
 -> Better decision-making with respect to Best-seller and Least-seller<br/>
 -> Category-wise analysis like Pizza category and Date.<br/>
--> Helps to identify the weak area and work on that.
+-> Helps to identify the weak area and work on that.<br/>
 -> Optimize the sales performance.